hackle/blog-rust/raw/typescript-co-and-contra-variant.md

     : never;
 ```

-Do you see what's happening? `InferContra` from a union of two contra-variant types returns an intersection type!
+Do you see what's happening? `InferCo` is plain predictable, but `InferContra` from a union of two contra-variant types returns an intersection type!
 (Ok that's quite a mouthful.)
 Contra-variance strikes again in stunning fashion.

 And can we make sense of it?
-I cannot yet but hope to be stricken by inspiration any moment.
+It pains me to say that I cannot yet, but I hope to be stricken by the lightning of inspiration any moment.

 But that doesn't stop us from going further.
-Knowing how contra-variance can be thought of as the minus sign, and double minus equals plus, we can test out the thoroughness this behaviour, or feature.
+Knowing how contra-variance can be thought of as the minus sign, and double minus equals plus (genius!), we can test out the thoroughness of this behaviour, or feature.
+Show time!

 ```TypeScript
 type InferContra2<T> =